lucas-tebet/data_science/README.md

 Professional with experience in national and multinational companies, in pulp and paper, automotive, industrial automation and technology segments.

 Graduated in Mechanical Engineering in Instituto Mauá de Tecnologia and a graduate course in Insper with a Marketing specialization.
-On going courses focused on programming and Data Science, such as Pyhton and SQL.
+On going courses focused on programming and Data Science, such as Python and SQL.

 Avanced English, intermediate Spanish and basic German.